Fantasy Football: Characteristics of an Early-Round Bust

-Looking at 2015, three RBs earned a spot at the early-round-underperformer table: Eddie Lacy, C.J.
+Looking back at 2015, three RBs earned a spot at the early-round-underperformer table: Eddie Lacy, C.J.
 Anderson, and Jeremy Hill.
-Lacy’s ADP was an inflated 1.04 after Adrian Peterson, Antonio Brown, and LeVeon Bell that season.
-What should have been an RB3 scenario for the third-year back, ended with just 758 rushing yards and five total touchdowns—enough to finish as the RB45 in half-PPR points per contest.
+Lacy’s ADP was an inflated 1.04 right after Adrian Peterson, Antonio Brown, and LeVeon Bell that season.
+What should have been an RB3 scenario, ended with just 758 rushing yards and five total touchdowns—enough to finish as the RB45 in half-PPR points per contest.
 The Packers' offense was mediocre, finishing 15th in total offense and 27th in yards per play.
 Perhaps their offensive line was to blame, as Aaron Rodgers was sacked 46 times in 2015, the fifth-most in the league.
 Lacy’s target deficiency may have also played a part in his underwhelming numbers.
-With only 28 total, the Packers' RB ended 2015 as the 51st-most targeted RB in the NFL, something a top-tier RB rarely finds success with.
+With only 28 total, he ended 2015 as the 51st-most targeted RB in the NFL, something a top-tier RB rarely finds success with.

 C.J.
-Anderson was on the Super Bowl-winning Broncos offense in 2015, yet ended the season as the RB30 in half-PPR points.
+Anderson was on the Super Bowl-winning Broncos offense in 2015, yet ended the season as the RB47 in half-PPR points per game.
 Coming off a year where he posted RB10 numbers, Anderson’s ADP was 1.11, the sixth-highest at his position.
 What went wrong for the third-year back?
 It appears as though Denver’s porous offensive line could have played a part here, as the tandem of Peyton Manning and Brock Osweiler was sacked 39 times, the 13th-most in the NFL, inhibiting Anderson from gaining any ground.
 He also only averaged 11.8 touches per game, 42nd among RBs that season.

 Lamar Miller was the only RB in 2016 to bear the bust moniker.
 As the fourth RB off the board at 1.10, Miller ended the season as the RB18 in half-PPR points per game.
 Once again, a rough offensive line that allowed the 22nd-most sacks came into play.
 Having Brock Osweiler under center didn’t exactly help either.
 Surprisingly, Miller’s 21.4 touches per game were among the most in the league in 2016, yet he couldn’t get it done with a mediocre 4.0 rushing yards per attempt.
 Like the others, his targets were on the low end, ranking a disappointing 34th among backs that season.